Vivekshukla1234/EMS/README.md

 # This is Djnago Project(Employee Management System)
-# Based on Crund operation
+# Based on Crud operation